Eyevinn/player-analytics-client-sdk-android/sdk-usage-guide.md

 // Start tracking when your activity/fragment becomes visible override fun onStart() {
     super.onStart()
-    videoAnalyticsSDK.startTracking()
+    videoAnalyticsTracker.startTracking()
-    videoAnalyticsSDK.play() // Optional, if you want to auto-resume }
+    exoPlayer.play() // Optional, if you want to auto-resume }

 // Stop tracking when your activity/fragment is no longer visible override fun onStop() {
-    videoAnalyticsSDK.pause() // Optional, if you want to auto-pause videoAnalyticsSDK.stopTracking("User left the app")
+    exoPlayer.pause() // Optional, if you want to auto-pause videoAnalyticsTracker.stopTracking("User left the app")
     super.onStop()
 }

 // Release resources when your activity/fragment is destroyed override fun onDestroy() {
-    videoAnalyticsSDK.release()
+    videoAnalyticsTracker.release()
+    exoPlayer.release()
     super.onDestroy()
 }
 ```